-From the 1980s to the 2000s, when the Space Syntax method was developed and applied, the difficulty of obtaining high-dimensional data in the form of images and to transform and compress images.
+From the 1980s to the 2000s, when the Space Syntax method was developed and applied, the difficulty of obtaining image information as data and analyzing it seemed to be in the background.
+In recent years, omnidirectional cameras have become widespread, and the number of stock photos captured from various streets as street views has increased.
+With the recent development of deep learning technology, it has become easier to extract meaningful features from high-dimensional data in the form of images and to transform and compress images.
 In the field of urban analysis, the semantic segmentation of street-view images into basic spatial components, such as sky, buildings, and trees, is widely used to analyze their areas and spatial phenomena (e.g., walkability) (Koo et al., 2022).
 In addition to streets, the stock of captured indoor images is also increasing, providing services such as virtual tours, and spreading to areas such as real estate (Matterport 2025; RICOH, 2025).
 In addition, a deep learning technique called a graph convolutional network has been developed to perform tasks such as regression and classification on the graph itself, which has multidimensional features such as nodes.
 Research has applied this technology to the analysis of houses (Takizawa, 2024) and streets, and the groundwork has been laid for analyzing complex graph structures in different ways.